 We hope this publication will be thought-provoking for all those who engage in the academic studies and debates which form part of this effort.

-Lucy is co-author of Everybody’s Business: The unlikely story of how big business can fix the world.
+Lucy Parker is co-author of Everybody’s Business: The unlikely story of how big business can fix the world.
 She is a strategic advisor at the Brunswick Group, working with senior leadership in business.
 With her co-author, Jon Miller, she leads Brunswick’s offer that focuses on how businesses play their role in society.
-She has more than twenty years’ experience with global corporates across a range of sectors, from pharmaceuticals to engineering, from retail to telecoms.
+She has more than 20 years’ experience with global corporates across a range of sectors, from pharmaceuticals to engineering, from retail to telecoms.
 Lucy began her working life making documentaries for the BBC, before moving into the business arena helping companies communicate with the investment community and employees, and with civil society and government.
 In government, from 2008-2010 she led the Prime Minister’s Taskforce on Talent and Enterprise, focused on the importance of skills to competitiveness in the global economy.